icgc-dcc/dcc-docs/docs/cloud/repositories.md

 ## [GDC](https://gdc.nci.nih.gov)

-US government run data repository for cancer genomic information.
-Carries data from The Cancer Genome Atlas and the Therapeutically Applicable Resarch to Generate Effective Treatments.
-Currently the largest dataset of ICGC data.
+The Genomic Data Commons is a US government run data repository for cancer genomic information.
+It carries data from The Cancer Genome Atlas(TCGA) and the Therapeutically Applicable Research to Generate Effective Treatments(TARGET).
+Currently the largest repository of ICGC data.
 Focused on studies in the United States.

 | Name                 | Genomic Data Commons|
 |:---------------------| ----------------